 Privacy notice for children and young people

-It explains how Cafcass uses your personal information.
+Our Privacy Notice explains how we process your personal and sensitive information.

-If you need help in understanding anything you can ask a grown-up who you trust to go through it with you.
+If you need help in understanding anything on this page, you can ask a grown-up who you trust to go through it with you.
 You can also look at the Family Justice Young People’s Board’s (FJYPB) glossary which explains the meaning of some of the words.

-- Your personal details: your name, address and date of birth;
+- Your personal details: your name, address, email, phone number and date of birth.

-- Local authority information from your local children’s services about any involvement they’ve had with you and your family.
+- Local authority information from children’s services about any involvement they have had with you and your family.

-- Enable you to be represented in the family courts;
+- enable you to be represented in the family courts; and

 We may also use your diversity information so that we can better understand diversity matters in our work and ensure we comply with equality laws.
 We collect your diversity information directly from you or your parents and carers.
 It is your choice and their choice to decide what information to share with us.